r0ckfella/tumar/README.md

     ```

 ---
-> :information_source: If you want to use caching when developing, you can start memcached service in another terminal:
+> :information_source: If you want to use caching when developing, you can start memcached service in another terminal: ```memcached -m 1024 -l 127.0.0.1 -p 11211```
-    ```shell
-    memcached -m 1024 -l 127.0.0.1 -p 11211
-    ```
 ---

 5. Start development server using predefined Makefile commands: